Aérospatiale Alouette III: Argentina

 The Argentine Naval Aviation operated a total of 14 Alouette III helicopters.
-A single SA316B was on board the when she was sunk by torpedoes fired by during the 1982 Falklands War between Argentina and the United Kingdom.
+A single SA316B was on board the when she was sunk by torpedoes fired by during the 1982 Falklands War with the United Kingdom.
 A second Alouette III played an important role during the Argentine Invasion of South Georgia.
 On 2 December 2010, the last example was retired at a ceremony held at BAN Comandante Espora, Bahía Blanca.

 Australia

 Between April 1964 and 1967, a small batch of Alouette IIIs were delivered from France in a disassembled state to Australia.
 Following their assembly, these were used by the Royal Australian Air Force (RAAF) at the Woomera Rocket Range for light passenger transport purpose and to assist in the recovery of missile parts in the aftermath of test launches conducted at the Range.

 Austria

-Between 1967-69 Austria acquired 12 SE3160 Alouette IIIs, which were upgraded to version SE316B.
+Between 1967 and 1969 Austria acquired 12 SE3160 Alouette IIIs, which were upgraded to version SE316B.
 They are used for liaison and transport purposes and still play a vital role in rescue missions in the high mountains of Austria with their side-mounted hook.
 They are stationed in Aigen im Ennstal, Klagenfurt and Schwaz in Tirol.
-Austria plans to decommission them beginning in 2023, and they are to be replaced by the Leonardo AW169M.
+Austria planned to decommission them beginning in 2023, and they were to be replaced by the Leonardo AW169M.
 In addition to the original order, three more used Alouette III were acquired from other forces to replace attrition.